-GNH is the Happiness Index, a marker that focuses on the wellbeing of the citizens rather than an economic bottom line.
-This Index would help governments use their budgets with the aim to increase the welfare of its citizens instead of the nation’s Gross Domestic Product.
+GNH, or the Happiness Index, is a marker that focuses on the wellbeing of the citizens rather than an economic bottom line.
+This Index would help governments use their budgets to increase the welfare of its citizens instead of the nation’s Gross Domestic Product.

 As an economic tool, GDP only makes assumptions about the basic “average” standards of living, and better standards of living do not necessarily equate to better welfare.
-Welfare depends on a range of factors such as mental wellbeing, cultural resilience, and environmental health.
-Adopting the Gross National Happiness Index helps governments gear policy and budgeting in a more holistic manner, without a tunnel-focus on economic growth.
+Welfare depends on a range of factors such as mental wellbeing, cultural resilience and environmental health.
+Adopting the Gross National Happiness Index helps governments focus policy and budgeting in a more holistic way, without the predominant tunnel-vision on economic growth.

 - transitioning to a low-emission and sustainable economy.